Mo-Cookie/Mo-Cookie/README.md

 # 👋🏻 Hi, I’m Mo! 🍪
 - I am a Mechatronics Engineer with a strong background in electronic systems design, prototype development, and remote monitoring using IoT technologies.
 I am also passionate about computer vision, robotics, virtual reality, and computational optimization.
 - Seeking to contribute to innovative projects that combine engineering and technology to solve real-world problems.
+- I am also a NES and modern Tetris player 🕹️👾

 ## ❯ Technologies & Tools